-Harambee ("Pull Together")
+Harambee ("Pull Together")watch a preview

-Harambee is a traditional Swahili chant meaning heave-ho or pull together the slogan for a united Kenya.
+Harambee, a traditional Swahili chant meaning heave-ho or pull together, is the slogan for a united Kenya.
 Harambee Day or Independence Day is celebrated in this small town in North Kenya with political speeches and an auction at the native school.

 About the Faces of Change collection

 This revolutionary series of 26 - 16mm films and videos, funded by the National Science Foundation, produced by Norman Miller and documented by some of the finest ethnographic filmmakers of our time is now available through D.E.R.
 The films examine 5 cultures selected for the diversity of their geographic location: starting with the China Coast at sea level and moving up to Taiwan, then to Afghanistan, Kenya and finally to the mountains of Bolivia.
 Each location is examined through 5 themes: Rural Society, Education, Rural Economy, Women, and Beliefs.
-Detailed instructors notes are available for an additional $10.00.